 End Tackle

-For end tackle, there is a couple of bits you need being a float, some shot weight, a plummet and hooks to nylon.
+For end tackle, there are a couple of bits you need being a float, some shot weight, a plummet and hooks to nylon.
 Eventually you may want to try tying your own hooks to nylon which would require a spool of hook-length and a pack of hooks but the pre tied hooks to nylon are the best for getting fishing quickly.

 Once you've got your tackle, I would recommend purchasing a tackle box to keep everything organised and to also ensure you don't snap your floats in transport.
-This isn't an essential item for fishing but it definetly comes in use and makes finding your tackle a lot easier!
+This isn't an essential item for fishing but it definitely comes in use and makes finding your tackle a lot easier!

 Other Bits of Tackle